cdamus/emf.compare/plugins/org.eclipse.emf.compare.uml2.facade.tests/src/org/eclipse/emf/compare/uml2/facade/tests/data/useCases.md

 * the base model has a class with an attribute of some primitive type
 * the left model changes the attribute's type to some other primitive type
 * the right model changes that attribute's type to some third type

+## Partial Façade Use Cases

+These are a suite of use cases for a partial façade, covering only the opaque expressions of the UML metamodel.

+### Use case o1

+Two-way comparison of a very simple model containing an opaque expression:

+* the left side adds a matched (language, body) pair to the opaque expression from the right side